-The 12 year-old plaintiff was playing with a toy projectile manufactured by the defendant toy company.
+The 12-year-old plaintiff was playing with a toy projectile manufactured by the defendant toy company.
 While using the toy with a friend, the projectile “fired”, striking the plaintiff in his left eye, resulting in retinal damage.
-Surgery was performed to to reattach the retina but due to a build-up of scar tissue the operation failed.
+Surgery was performed to reattach the retina but due to a build-up of scar tissue, the operation failed.
 Additional surgeries were performed, unsuccessfully, leaving the plaintiff legally blind.
 The product liability lawyers of Parker Scheer argued that the manufacturer of the toy was negligent in design in that it could cause serious injuries if not used with all its component parts.

 Defective Manufacturing Machine; $200,000 cash payment in addition to $120,000 in Worker’s Compensation Benefits.

 The plaintiff suffered injuries to his back and hip after a commercial manufacturing machine malfunctioned.
 Plaintiff’s lawyers, Parker Scheer was prepared to demonstrate that the machine, as designed, manufactured, and/or constructed, was defective in several respects, including negligent design, failure to warn of potential risks, and insufficient guarding.

 Negligent Installation of Hand Control System; $1.3 Million